 Affordability - Dollars go further in Glen Innes Highlands.
 Properties (commercial, agricultural and residential) are cheaper.

 Rural Lifestyle - Glen Innes Highlands has everything you need, and nothing you don’t.
 The pace of life is one of the biggest drawcards for people relocating from cities.
-It’s being able to combine the best of country life style and the best of a country town.
-The air is fresh, there are so many options for outdoor activity, and the freedom to run and play safely.
+It’s being able to combine the best of a rural lifestyle and the best of a country town.
+The air is fresh, there are so many options for outdoor activities, and children have the freedom to run around and play safely.